tenstorrent/SweRV-ISS/README.md

 ### all_inst_addr_trigger
 Enable matching on all possible addresses in a instruction fetch access [address, address+size-1].

+### icount_down_on_modified
+Enable icount to decrement count on an instruction which writes to an icount trigger.

 ### trigger_types
 Define the supported trigger types (type field in tdata1).
 Example:
 ```